mpsmonk/wurm-mods/README.md

 /rewardlist - for looking all exists rewards

 Reward mod v2 WU
-Do somethink like v1, but adding auxiliary data fields and support only question window
+Do something like v1, but adding auxiliary data fields, and now support only questions windows.

 Bids mod WU
 Mod for holding draws for players.
 Supports the following commands: